mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 ---
 :mag_right: **Example Apple 2020 [10 min]**

+(Remember: class participation: 20% final grade :wink:)

 1) Search liabilities in the balance sheet.
    - Here we just have very aggregated values.
 2) Search: "Note 6-Debt" and "DESCRIPTION OF DEBT SECURITIES":

-Identify the location of the following information: type of instruments, maturities, interest rates, ranking/seniority, redemption, and covenants.
+Get the following information: type of instruments, maturities, interest rates, ranking/seniority, redemption, and covenants.
   - How is the debt distributed (maturity, type of instrument)?
   - What are the interest rates in these debt contracts?
 [How is the market now?](https://markets.businessinsider.com/bonds)
   - Is any big maturity coming up soon?
 News from rolling over?

 <!--
 focus: "The 2024 Notes: 1.375%, 1 billion.
 Now will be above 4-5%"

+Mention that if we wants to know more about the covenants, we need to go to the bond indenture.
 -->

 ---